Shrewsbury Town

 Before moving to the New Meadow the Club played between 1910 and 2007 at Gay Meadow.

-Away fans are located in the North Stand at one end of the ground.
-Leg room is good and the stands are quite steep keeping the fans close to the action and there is good height between rows.
-The concourses are quite well laid out, although the swing doors at the entrances to the toilets were met with a bit of trepidation.
-Although they were clearly marked one for entrance and one for the exit, the inevitable occurs with fans piling out of each.
+Away fans are located in DMOS People Stand at one end of the ground.
+The leg room is good and the stands are quite steep keeping the fans close to the action and there is good height between rows.
+The concourses are quite well laid out, and typical food and drink offerings are available.

 At the end of the M54 continue onto the A5.
 After about seven miles, there is a traffic island which is at the junction with the A49.
 Bear left at this island still following the A5.
 At the next roundabout take the 3rd exit onto the B4380 (Thieves Lane).
 Continue along Thieves Lane going straight over two roundabouts and this will lead you into Oteley Road.
 You will reach the stadium down further down Oteley Road on the left.